 Christina is a native Portlander and has been practicing yoga for 10 years.
 Upon arriving in her first class at Gudmestad Yoga with Beth Paxson, she knew she had found the right place to study yoga, and she’s been a regular student here since 2013.
 Christina has been practicing in Julie’s Level 5 class since 2016.

 She graduated from the 500-Hour Lundberg Yoga teacher training program in 2020.
 Christina sees alignment-based yoga as the beautiful practice of maintaining the architecture of the body.
 Her teaching style is light and straightforward, and incorporates the technical and alignment-based style found at PYC.
 With a background as a coach and trainer, Christina values the system set in place by the teachers in the Paxson Yoga community, which allows students to continue to grow and develop safely at their own pace.

 Karen has been a teacher for much of her adult life, working first as an ESL instructor in Hawaii and then as a French teacher in Rhode Island.
 She continues that passion now as a yoga teacher.

-Karen is teaching some of our community classes.
+Karen is currently teaching a level 3 class.
 She was drawn to Iyengar Yoga for its precision and its practice of meditation in action.